 Because wet grinding can create quite the slurry, we recommend that before you blast a section clean, use a wet vac to suck up the majority of the slurry.
 This helps tremendously with keeping the amount of slurry that you hose out of your driveway down to a minimum.

 Not counting the edge work or other hard to reach places, most people can grind a standard 2-car garage floor (approximately 400 ft²) in just over two hours when using this method.

 Once done, this will leave a strip about 2″-3″ wide around the perimeter of the walls that the Diamabrush could not reach.
 There will be more in the corners.
 Use the small 4 ½” grinder with the diamond cup wheel to remove this remaining strip of concrete and the larger areas in the corners.

-Be careful to keep the cup wheel flat on the garage floor when grinding.
+Be careful to keep the turbo cup wheel flat on the garage floor when grinding.
 If you apply too much pressure or angle it too much on the surface, it will leave “kiss marks”.
 These are small half-moon divots that can potentially show through your coating.

-The concrete needs to be fairly dry for the area that you are grinding when using the cup wheel.
+The concrete needs to be fairly dry or just damp for the area that you are grinding when using the cup wheel.
 If it’s wet, you will need to use a ground fault circuit interrupter to prevent electrocuting yourself with the angle grinder.
 You can purchase these for about $25.
 Many times you can use the power cord extension that comes with the floor maintainers if you still have time on the rental.
 They usually have a GFCI built into the cord.

 You may need to clean out the filter quite a few times while grinding the edges.
 Though you are not grinding a lot of concrete, if you elect not to use the shroud be prepared for the amount of dust this small grinder will put out.